 Item 4: E-mail is our preferred way of communicating with short-listed applicants once we have mailed out the invitation to visit.

-Item 11: Do not enter languages of which your knowledge is less than one semester of study or the equivalent.
+Item 7: Do not enter languages of which your knowledge is equivalent to less than one semester of study.
 If you can read Ottoman Turkish, enter it as a separate language.
 If you are short-listed, we will test you on the languages you enter here to evaluate your current level and future potential.

-Item 19: You may check more than one box in a line of appropriate.
+Item 11: You may check more than one box in a line if appropriate.